pedroafsouza/taxes/README.md

 ### webapi

-This layer is a single page application based on Angular 10 and ASP.NET Core 5.
+This layer is a webapi that allow clients to call rest endpoints.
 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
-Therefore only *Startup.cs* should reference Infrastructure.
+Therefore only Startup.cs should reference Infrastructure.

 ## Acknowledgments of problems

 - I would introduce a better logger platform for the project like logstash or kibana.
 - I would never use passwords in the code as I have done here.
 Instead, I would setup using builds like github actions, azureDevops actions and pass it as environment variables.
+- If I more times, I would do some improvements on my integration tests.

 ## License